apetricc/erwinFirebase1-0/README.md

-# Add wifiMap code to Firebase Web Codelab - Start code
+# Add wifiMap code to Firebase platform base code

-Adding my own code for wifiMap to this:

-This folder contains the starting code for the [Firebase: Build a Real Time Web Chat App Codelab](https://codelabs.developers.google.com/codelabs/firebase-web/).

-If you'd like to jump directly to the end and see the finished code head to the [web](../web) directory.
+Erwin wifi map uses the Google Maps API and a real-time database using Firebase to save wifi hotspots on a map and set markers on wifi hotspots saved by other users logged in to the database.
+Currently, a Google account is needed to sign in, but this parameter may be modified to support any email, only certain emails, or anonymous users (anyone).
+To build Erwin Wifi Map web app several examples were used in addition to the documentation for the Google Maps API and Firebase.
+Firebase is also used for deployment of the web app itself.